Rosemont station (Metra)

 Rosemont is a station on Metra's North Central Service in Rosemont, Illinois.
 The station is 18.6 mi away from Chicago Union Station, the southern terminus of the line.
-In Metra's zone-based fare system, Rosemont is in zone D. As of 2018, Rosemont is the 222nd busiest of Metra's 236 non-downtown stations, with an average of 27 weekday boardings.
+In Metra's zone-based fare system, Rosemont is in zone 2.
+As of 2018, Rosemont is the 222nd busiest of Metra's 236 non-downtown stations, with an average of 27 weekday boardings.
 Rosemont was opened on January 30, 2006, along with three other new stations on the North Central Service.

-As of December 12, 2022, Rosemont is served by 12 trains (six in each direction) on weekdays.
+As of February 15, 2024, Rosemont is served by 12 trains (six in each direction) on weekdays.

 The station was built into the Balmoral Avenue bridge over the tracks.
 Parking is available on an embankment at the west end of Berwyn Avenue via Pearl Street.